ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 dwell ; The one who pities starving
 birds, Should scatter crumbs a9 well.
 The mercy that is warn1 and true, Must
-lend a helping hnnd ;
+lend a helping hnnd ; For those who
+talk, yet fail to do s Have &#x27; built upon
+the sand.
 </td></tr></table>

 ---